Kamogelo-Kedige/Portfolio-of-Kedige-Kamogelo/README.md

 # Kedige Kamogelo — Portfolio

-Professional portfolio site for Kedige Kamogelo an aspiring software developer and Computer Science & Informartics student at University of Johannesburg.
+Professional portfolio site for Kedige Kamogelo an aspiring software developer and Computer Science & Informartics Student at the University of Johannesburg.

 ## About